 On a slightly lighter note, less serious mistakes were made among the chaotic scenes, and one 14 year old girl, who had been evacuated from Coventry & Warwickshire hospital and taken to Stratford, later saw her own name on the list of deceased outside the Council House!

 The first heavy raid on Coventry was also cause for a moment of wonderful irony.
-The citizens of Coventry were able to raise a smile after the relatively new Rex Cinema was blown up by high explosive.... the next day it had been due to show Gone with the Wind !
+The citizens of Coventry were able to raise a smile after the relatively new Rex Cinema (which had opened on 8th February 1937) was damaged by high explosive on Friday 25th August 1940.... the next day it had been due to show Gone with the Wind !
 Apparently, the front doors of the cinema were found over 300 metres away in Gas Street!
 We are soon reminded of the serious side of such events, though, as the cinema's night-watchman, named Gus, was killed by the blast.

 he raid planned by the Germans was known as Operation Moonlight Sonata.
 However, an isolated document some time later referred incorrectly to the raid as Moonlight Serenade, and this was published by other sources.
 As with all such rogue material, it still gets remembered by many as "fact", but all reliable sources, including the people at Bletchley Park, where the original German codes were deciphered, and Professor R. V. Jones, the head of British Scientific Intelligence during WWII, maintain that without any doubt whatsoever, the raid was indeed called Operation "Moonlight Sonata".